Battle of Ko Chang

 The Battle of Ko Chang took place on 17 January 1941 during the Franco-Thai War.
 A flotilla of French warships attacked a smaller force of Thai vessels, including a coastal defence ship.
 The battle resulted in a tactical victory by the French Navy over the Royal Thai Navy, although the strategic result is dubious.
 Two Thai ships were sunk and one was heavily damaged, with no French losses.
-The battle prompted Japan to intervene diplomatically and mediate a ceasefire which left Thailand in control of the contested areas of French Indochina.
-Within a month of the engagement, Vichy France and Thailand negotiated a peace which ended the war.
+The battle prompted Japan to intervene diplomatically and mediate a ceasefire, which left Thailand in control of the contested areas of French Indochina.
+Within a month of the engagement, Vichy France and Thailand negotiated a peace that ended the war.

 Background

 Situation

 The Franco-Thai War was going quite poorly for the French land forces.

-The French Governor General of Indochina and Commander-in-Chief Naval Forces, Admiral Jean Decoux, decided Indochina's best chance at stopping the incursions would be attempt a naval attack on the Thailand's fleet and coastal cities.
+The French Governor General of Indochina and Commander-in-Chief Naval Forces, Admiral Jean Decoux, decided Indochina's best chance at stopping the incursions would be to attempt a naval attack on the Thailand's fleet and coastal cities.
 This would clear the way for bombardment missions to support a counter-offensive along the Cambodian frontier.